-Mary is based in Austin and New York City.
+Mary is based in New York City and Austin.
 Mary Inhea Kang is a South Korean American photographer driven by a desire to understand and document the identities we construct for ourselves, which affect how we build our world.
 Mary was born in...

 This is a photo story about Nepali-speaking Bhutanese families in Austin, Texas, where our interaction began in 2010.
 These images document the lives of a multi-generational community who arrived in the city with refugee status, and who now have added Austin as another place they call home.
 While I am not Bhutanese or Nepalese, I was drawn to this community because there are certain rites of passage that all non-white newcomers to the United States go through.

 Themes that emerged from our interactions over the years include: the beauty of interdependence and relying on community as a form of resilience, the inter-connectedness of Asian culture, and evolution of identity.